 4. Text: dangerous, Heading: danger).

 Look at the notes/ summary and decide what kind of information is missing.
-When you do summary completion task, check to see whether the word you have used fits grammatically and semantically (by meaning) well in place.
+When you do a summary completion task, check to see whether the word you have used fits grammatically and semantically (by meaning) well in place.
 Use the correct part of speech.
 If the word doesn’t grammatically or semantically fit, the answer is certainly wrong.
 For example, if you say, ‘Most people ___their teeth only once a day’, Most possible word here is VERB and not a NOUN or ADJECTIVE because others will be grammatically and semantically out of place.